zavalab/ADAM_Documentation/index.md

 <p>
-    ADAM, which stands for Advanced Decision-Making and Management, is a web-based tool used for analyzing and solving organic waste management (OWM) problems.
-These OWM problems often involve the interactions bewteen concentrated animal feeding operations (CAFOs), waste management plants, cropfields, and customers.
-ADAM takes these interactions into account in order to determine the most economically-favorable pathways that the waste should take.
+    Advanced Decision-Making and Management (ADAM) is a web-based tool used for analyzing organic waste management (OWM) problems.
+These OWM problems involves the interactions between concentrated animal feeding operations (CAFOs), waste management plants, cropfields, customers, etc. ADAM takes these interactions into account to determine the most economically-favorable product pathways and which technologies, if any, to install at certian sites.
 </p>

 <p>
     By using ADAM, we can efficiently make case studies to explore the effects of farm concentration, product price changes, government incentives, etc. These case studies can then be used as a teaching tool to learn about a systems approach to waste managment, or can be used to futher research.
 </p>
 <p><a href="http://54.208.179.171:8000/">Check out ADAM here!</a></p>